suspect-devices/errata_physical_computing/proof.md

+title: 'Errata for Physical Computing'
 ---
-title: 'Chapter 8: Physical Interaction Design.'

 Chapter 4: The Microcontroller {.page-title itemprop="headline"}
 ==============================

-“Hello World!”
-Is the Hard Part
+“Hello World!” is the Hard Part
 --------------------------------

-I dont actually subscribe to this supposition. but thats ok.
+I don't actually subscribe to this supposition, but that's ok.

 ### Identifying the Pins on the Microcontroller (p51)